WICG/file-system-access/proposals/CloudIdentifier.md

 ```

 The new method
-* extends FileSystemHandle, i.e. is available for files and directories.
+* extends `FileSystemHandle`, i.e. is available for files and directories.
-* returns a list of FileSystemCloudIdentifiers since a single file/directory can be synced by multiple CSPs at the same time, although in most cases this list would only contain a single entry.
+* returns a list of `FileSystemCloudIdentifier`s since a single file/directory can be synced by multiple CSPs at the same time, although in most cases this list would only contain a single entry.
 * returns an empty list if the file/directory is not synced by any CSPs or no CSP client responded in time.

 ### Interaction with CSP client